-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
 Heavy furniture, stored items and insulation are not moved.
-Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
+Unless identified in the report the Surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.

-Description The property is a two storey detached house.
-Accommodation Ground Floor: Entrance Vestibule, Hallway, Living Room, Dining Room, open plan Living Dining Kitchen, Utility Room/Study, Rear Porch, Bedroom with en-suite Shower Room and WC.
-First Floor: Landing, Bedroom with en-suite Bathroom, two further Bedrooms and Bathroom.
-Gross internal floor area (m2) 261 Neighbourhood and location The property forms part of an established residential area in the town of Ayr.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found nearby.
-The property is located within the Local Conservation Area.
-Age Approximately 160 years.
+Description The property is a detached bungalow.
+Accommodation Ground Floor: Entrance Vestibule, Hallway, Inner Hallway, Lounge, Family Room, Sitting Room, Kitchen open to Dining Area, Utility Room, four Bedrooms, Bathroom.
+Gross Internal Floor Area (m2) 174 Neighbourhood and Location The property forms part of an established residential area in the village of Patna.
+The surrounding properties in the immediate vicinity are generally of a differing age and style.
+A range of typical local amenities can be found in nearby towns and villages.
+Age Believed to be built around 1900 and significantly extended in more recent years.
 Weather It was overcast and dry, following generally settled conditions.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-The chimney stacks are of brick and stone construction, having a render and pointed finish.
-There are cement flashings at the base of the chimney.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space
+Chimney Stacks There are no chimney stacks.
+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.